-1. If you are at least age 591⁄2, you can make a withdrawal of all, or any part of, your vested account balance.

-- 2. If you have a non-Roth after-tax contribution account, you can make a withdrawal from this account at any time, even if you are not age 591⁄2. - 3.
-If you have a pre-tax rollover contribution account, you can make a withdrawal from this account at any time, even if you are not age 591⁄2. - 4.
-If you are on active duty in the uniformed services for more than 30 days and receiving differential wage payments from the Company, you are eligible to receive a distribution from (i) your Pre-tax Contribution account, (ii) your Roth Contribution account, (iii) your in-plan Roth conversion account, (iv) the portion of your RMH Account merged into the Plan that is attributable to your pre-tax deferrals, or (v) the portion of your CCI Account merged into the Plan that is attributable to your pre-tax deferrals.
-Your salary reduction election will be suspended during the six-month period following a distribution under these provisions. - 5.
-If you are a member of a reserve component of the uniformed services and are ordered or called to active duty for a period that exceeds 179 days (including an indefinite period of time), you may request a withdrawal of all or any part of your CCI Account merged into the Plan attributable to your pre-tax deferrals.
+- 1. If you are at least age 591⁄2, you can make a withdrawal of all, or any part of, your vested account balance. - 2.
+If you have a pre-tax rollover contribution account, you can make a withdrawal from your pre-tax rollover contribution account at any time, even if you are not age 591⁄2.
+Withdrawals are not permitted from your Roth rollover contribution account (if any) while you are still employed by the Company. - 3.
+If you are on active duty in the uniformed services for more than 30 days and receiving differential wage payments from the Company, you are eligible to receive a distribution from (i) your Pre-tax Contribution account, (ii) your Roth Contribution account, (iii) your in-plan Roth conversion account, and/or (iv) the portion of your RMH account merged into the Plan that is attributable to your pre-tax deferrals.
+Your salary reduction election will be suspended during the sixmonth period following a distribution under these provisions.